Not another cloud billing horror story

 Before making the move, I tried to figure out what inflated the invoices so much.
 The database instance was getting 20 req/s at all times, and had no idea why.
 The official support was quite unresponsive and not helpful in this regard.

-Did I mention I was using Rancher 1 for the self hosted services?
+Did I mention I was using Rancher 1 for the self-hosted services?
 It is a great piece of software, but it was discontinued a while back.
 Rancher 2 is very complex to use and geared towards enterprise users and big clusters.

 New infrastructure